pslib-cz/2022-p2a-mme-pppp-AntoninMizera/assemble_rpi_hw/ASSEMBLY.md

 - 2x jumper cables (should come with the touchscreen) or an external Micro-USB 5V power source
 - 4x M2.5/6mm bolts (should come with the touchscreen)
 - 10cm long 15-way ribbon cable compatible with RPi (should come with the touchscreen)
-- 4x Male-Female M3/6mm, 20mm long standoffs (optional)
+- 4x Male-Female M3/6mm, 34mm long standoffs (optional, for more information on the length, take a look [further in this document](#mechanically-assembling-the-rpi-the-touchscreen-and-optionally-the-box))
 - 3D printer, with at least 20x14cm bed (optional)
 - Ethernet cable (optional)
 - 4x M3 bolts of rational length (optional)